rajsite/webvi-experiments/RichText/README.md

 1. **Standalone HTML**.
 The generated HTML can be used standalone or with a simple additional stylesheet that is maintainable without the full library.

 2. **Library-coupled HTML**.
-The generated HTML is very dependendent on the JS library and the library must be used to render correctly or the HTML is highly dependent on the library's associated CSS stylesheet to render correctly.
+The generated HTML is very dependent on the JS library and the library must be used to render correctly or the HTML is highly dependent on the library's associated CSS stylesheet to render correctly.

 3. **Abstract format**.
 The save format is not HTML and requires the library to visualize the rich text and / or needs a transformation from the abstract format to an HTML representation.